Billiam/cncjs-pendant-keyboardreader/README.md

 # cncjs-pendant-keyboardreader
 A CNCjs pendant for remote jogging using a keyboard.
 Implements GRBL's "smooth jogging" ($J commands).

+I'm currently using this with a Logitech K400+ and GRBL

 ## Pre-requisite

 `Node.JS` and `npm` must have been installed.